prometheus/docs/content/docs/guides/node-exporter.md

 ./prometheus --config.file=./prometheus.yml
 ```

-## Exploring node exporter metrics through the Prometheus expression browser
+## Exploring Node Exporter metrics through the Prometheus expression browser

-Now that Prometheus is scraping metrics from a running node exporter instance, you can explore those metrics using the Prometheus UI (aka the [expression browser](/docs/visualization/expression-browser)).
+Now that Prometheus is scraping metrics from a running Node Exporter instance, you can explore those metrics using the Prometheus UI (aka the [expression browser](/docs/visualization/expression-browser)).
 Navigate to `localhost:9090/graph` in your browser and use the main expression bar at the top of the page to enter expressions, which looks like this:

 ![](/assets/prometheus-expression-bar.png)

-Metrics specific to the node exporter are prefixed with `node_` and include metrics like `node_cpu_seconds_total` and `node_exporter_build_info`.
+Metrics specific to the Node Exporter are prefixed with `node_` and include metrics like `node_cpu_seconds_total` and `node_exporter_build_info`.

 Click on the links below to see some example metrics: